For showtimes, click here.

 Written by Josephine Leslie under the pen name R. A. Dick, The Ghost and Mrs. Muir first appeared in the Ladies Home Journal in a condensed version for United States readers.

 The charming tale of a widow meeting an obnoxious ghost that’s haunting her new residence was purchased by 20th Century Fox and given to Joseph L. Mankiewicz to direct.
 The director, who would later be known for his impressive body of work such as All About Eve, had yet to make his mark.
-Yet the script demonstrates the witty dialogue which would define his illustrious career.
+Still, the script demonstrates the witty dialogue which would define his illustrious career.

 1. The director wanted another lead.

-Mankiewicz wanted to cast Claudette Colbert in the lead, but Tierney was cast instead.
+Mankiewicz wanted to cast Claudette Colbert in the lead, but Gene Tierney was cast instead.
 Interestingly, he also wanted Colbert for All About Eve; however, Colbert dropped out due to a back injury.
 The two never worked together.

 2. Tierney worked through an injury.

 Tierney actually broke her foot just before the production began thanks to a baby...
 She was so excited to meet her friend's newborn for the first time that when she rushed up the stairs, she tripped and injured herself.
 As a result, Mankiewicz had to shoot Tierney sitting down because it was obvious whenever she walked that she was hurt.

 3. Wood was a charmer.